 "The Best Bow Drill Woods"

-These first few woods listed are great bow drill woods.
+These first few kinds of wood listed are great bow drill woods, but not necessarily the best in every situation.

 Cedar

-Depending on where you're stranded and the wood available.
-There are two main factors that decide the best bow drill woods.
+Depending on where you are stranded, and the wood available, there are two main factors that determine the most effective bow drill wood.

-The Western Red Cedar, common in Oregon and Washington is an exceptionally good bow drill wood.
+Western Red Cedar, common in Oregon and Washington, is an exceptionally suitable bow drill wood.
 All parts of the bow drill come from this tree.
-To indigenous peoples of the Pacific northwest it is known as the 'Tree of Life'.
+To first peoples of the Pacific Northwest it is known as the 'Tree of Life'.

-Even the cordage for the bowstring is made from the Red Cedar tree.
-Cedar is great wood for the bow drill but not the absolute best.
+Even the cordage for the bowstring is made from Red Cedar.
+All cedar species can be used for a bow drill, but cedar wood is not the absolute best.

 Why are some bow drill woods better than others?

-Hardwood is extremely difficult for use in friction fire making.
+Hardwood is extremely difficult to use in friction fire making.
 The harder the wood the more difficult it is to create friction.
 Take Oak as an example.

 The Janks hardness rating for Red Oak is 1290 to Red Cedar’s hardness rating of 320.
 That is a stark difference in hardness.
 So, we can say with confidence success starts with a good wood choice.

-Yes, softwoods are the best choice for bow drill wood.
-Focus any of these these woods.
-These woods are your best choice for the bow drill.
+Yes, softwoods are the right choice for bow drill wood.
+Look at any of these woods.
+These woods are your ideal choice for a bow drill.

 - Basswood